broadinstitute/computational-resources/01_Introduction/03_Virtual_Environments/Virtual_Environments.md

 (my_env) yourname@something ~ % conda deactivate
 ```

-For more information about how to use conda to manage virtual environments, consult the Anaconda documentation
+For more information about how to use conda to manage virtual environments see the official Anaconda documentation
 [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).

 ## Which Method to Choose?

 venv is convenient because it comes pre-installed with Python, so if you do not have Anaconda installed this is the choice
 for you.
-If you do have Anaconda installed, we find that the syntax for using conda is easier to remember
+If you do have Anaconda installed, the syntax for using conda is easier to remember
-than venv and thus recommend conda.
+than venv and thus we recommend conda.